ideasonpurpose/basic-wordpress-box/README.md

 ### Acknowledgements

-While much of this was built from my [vagrant-dev-box](https://github.com/joemaller/vagrant-dev-box) project, I could never have figured this all out on my own.
-These projects were extremely helpful:
+While much of this was built from my [vagrant-dev-box](https://github.com/joemaller/vagrant-dev-box) project, but these projects were extremely helpful:

 * Jeff Geerling has posted a ton of examples to support his book, [Ansible for DevOps](https://leanpub.com/ansible-for-devops).
 His [Ubuntu 14.04 Packer example](https://github.com/geerlingguy/packer-ubuntu-1404) was a great place to start from.
 * The awesome [Roots project](http://roots.io) continues to inspire.